-- What expectations and routines do you establish to create an intellectually and emotionally safe environment? - What type of language and tone do you use when... - Offering students encouragement? - Trying to help students improve their behavior? - Commenting on students' work? - How often do you show interest in students' extracurricular activities and lives outside school? - How do you incorporate opportunities for students to share their personal experiences, interests, and concerns? - How do you respond when students seem sad or upset? - How do you respond when students want to talk about issues they are facing unrelated to your class? - How do you customize support based on students' specific learning needs? - How do you show sensitivity and express encouragement when a student seems frustrated or ready to give up?
+- What expectations and routines do you establish to create an intellectually and emotionally safe environment? - What type of language and tone do you use when... (a) Offering students encouragement? (b) Trying to help students improve their behavior?, (c) Commenting on students' work? - How often do you show interest in students' extracurricular activities and lives outside school? - How do you incorporate opportunities for students to share their personal experiences, interests, and concerns? - How do you respond when students seem sad or upset? - How do you respond when students want to talk about issues they are facing unrelated to your class? - How do you customize support based on students' specific learning needs? - How do you show sensitivity and express encouragement when a student seems frustrated or ready to give up?

+Greet students personally when they walk into the classroom.

+Check in with students privately if they seem upset and kindly ask if something is bothering them.

+S

+Test your assumptions about students' motivations, especially when you perceive that a student is not trying or has intentionally done something wrong.
+Be careful not to assume that your critical perceptions of students are correct.

-- Greet students personally when they walk into the classroom. - Check in with students privately if they seem upset and ask kindly if something is bothering them. - Ask students to write you a "Dear Teacher" letter in which they share suggestions for helping them learn better. - When you perceive that a student is not trying or has intentionally done something wrong, examine your assumptions about that student's motivations and consider alternative explanations before responding.
+Ask students to write you a "Dear Teacher" letter in which they share suggestions for helping them learn better.